kourgeorge/project-origin/docs/Universe.md

 #### Eating
 As its name, suggests, this action allow the creature to consume food from the space.
-The consumpted food amount is limited by it's the amount in the current cell and by the meal size defined in the biological configuration.
+The consumed food amount is limited by it's the amount in the current cell and by the meal size defined in the biological configuration.
 This action reduces accordingly the amount of food in the creature's cell and adds proportional units of energy to the creature allowing him to continue living.

 #### Dividing